 This time around, I decided to grab my rapidly aging black Levi's shirt, my awesome new Levy's guitar strap and my Gibson Music City Jr. with B-Bender and show you three essential rockabilly licks.
 Bear in mind, I could've chosen three other essential rockabilly licks, but these seemed like nice ones to start out with.
 There's always next month.

-Forty-seven years ago this summer—in late July and August 1966—the Beatles found themselves in a touchy situation.
+Forty-nine years ago this summer—in late July and August 1966—the Beatles found themselves in a touchy situation.
 On July 29 of that year, a teen magazine called Datebook published segments of a nearly 5-month-old interview with John Lennon.
 Among the republished segments was this quote by Lennon: "We're more popular than Jesus now; I don't know which will go first — rock 'n' roll or Christianity."

 Revolver is the album that made the Beatles recording artists in the absolute sense of the term.
 Their previous six albums had demonstrated John Lennon and Paul McCartney's increasingly ambitious songwriting skills and the group's competence with a range of musical styles.
 But the productions, while strong, were undistinguished.

 On 50th anniversary of the Beatles' arrival in the United States (and legendary appearance on the Ed Sullivan Show), Guitar World celebrates the 50 best guitar moments from the band's hit-making history.

 As a musician, Paul McCartney is probably best known for his creative, melodic Beatles and Wings bass lines.
 But he's always been a guitarist at heart.
 The guitar was, after all, his first instrument (if you ignore the trumpet his father gave him for his 14th birthday), and it's always been his main songwriting tool.